Leptoceridae

-The family Leptoceridae are a family of caddisflies often called "long-horned caddisflies".
-Leptoceridae is the second largest family of caddisflies with more than 1500 species in around 45 genera.
-The main identifying feature of most Leptoceridae is that their antennae are longer than those of other caddisflies.
-There is one genus with short antennae (Ceraclea), but it is easily identified by the pair of dark curved lines on the mesonotum.
+The family Leptoceridae are a family of caddisflies often called "long-horned caddisflies" or "silverhorns".
+Leptoceridae is the second largest family of caddisflies with over 1850 species in approximately 68 genera.
+The main identifying feature of most Leptoceridae is that their antennae are much longer than those of other caddisflies.
+There is one genus with relatively short antennae (Ceraclea), but it is easily identified by the pair of dark curved lines on the mesonotum.